-Total traveling missionary mom moment.
+Total third culture kids and traveling missionary mom moment.

 Tears.
 Like “super fast blinking and trying to keep my face smiling” mom moment.

 Deep, gut-level, inner sigh…

 My kids are feeling homeless.

 I mean… I know it happens.
 I knew it would happen.
 To us.
 To my girls.

 I’ve read about it and even experienced it some while growing up as we moved often.